Important COVID-19 update: Prior authorization and other policy adjustments (Updated January 13, 2021)

 COVID-19 Update: Anthem updates guidance on prior authorization requirements and other policy adjustments in response to unprecedented demands on health care providers

 Anthem recognizes the intense demands facing doctors, hospitals and health care providers in the face of the COVID-19 crisis.
 Unless otherwise required under State and Federal mandates, Anthem health plans is making adjustments to assist providers in caring for members.
 These adjustments apply to members of all lines of business except as noted below, including self-insured plan members and in-network and out-of-network providers, where permissible.
-We encourage our self-funded customers to participate, although these plans may have an opportunity to opt out.

 Medicare adjustments and suspensions may have different timeframes or changes where required by federal law.